lavera’s sustainability goals up to 2025

 6. More energy-efficient production thanks to innovative manufacturing methods

-lavera already relies on low-temperature processes to manufacture its products whenever possible.
-This protects the environment while helping to reduce CO2 emissions.
-The aim is to develop even more environmentally friendly manufacturing methods that further improve lavera’s environmental performance.
+Whenever possible, lavera uses so-called cold manufacturing processes (room temperature) and low-temperature processes (up to 45 degrees) to produce its products.
+This protects the environment and helps to reduce CO2 emissions at the same time.
+The aim is to develop an even greater number of environmentally friendly manufacturing processes that will further improve lavera's eco-balance.

 7. Self-generated power